nais/doc/docs/basics/debug.md

 ## Security hardened images

-The support for restricted ephemeral debug containers also gives your team ability to take advantage of distroless and other security hardened images such as [distroless](https://github.com/GoogleContainerTools/distroless) or [chainguard](https://github.com/chainguard-images/images#chainguard-images).
+The support for restricted ephemeral debug containers also gives your team ability to take advantage of distroless and other security hardened images such as [distroless](https://github.com/GoogleContainerTools/distroless).

 This is a great way to reduce the attack surface of your application and improve security.